Nobodyworld/app-accounting-modular/AUTOMATION.md

 ## Incident response

 1. Use `macli health` to capture an immediate snapshot of subsystem status.
+2. Inspect extension load telemetry via `macli inspect-extensions` (table or JSON) to confirm the modules your automation depends on are available.
-2. Inspect logs with correlation IDs (CLI and HTTP both emit `correlation_id` fields) to trace requests end-to-end.
+3. Inspect logs with correlation IDs (CLI and HTTP both emit `correlation_id` fields) to trace requests end-to-end.
-3. Roll back recent deployments by reverting the Git commit or disabling the affected extension in configuration (`MODACCT_ALLOWED_EXTENSIONS__key__enabled=false`).
+4. Roll back recent deployments by reverting the Git commit or disabling the affected extension in configuration (`MODACCT_ALLOWED_EXTENSIONS__key__enabled=false`).
-4. Regenerate extension packages with `macli scaffold-extension` when backfilling automation or agent-specific hooks to ensure the latest tracing primitives are included.
+5. Regenerate extension packages with `macli scaffold-extension` when backfilling automation or agent-specific hooks to ensure the latest tracing primitives are included.